 Some of the things you can do to remediate your M2M attacks include:

 User authentication in M2M and IoT systems.

-Utilize machine-learning to understand and discover current network ecosystem
+Utilize machine learning to understand and discover the current network ecosystem

 Generate and scale cryptographic keys to your networks

-Utilize deep integration applications to control flow of information within the network layer
+Utilize deep integration applications to control the flow of information within the network layer

 Proactive measures are the best way to implement remediation IT security practices, and having a proper security remediation roadmap will ensure you’re always prepared for whatever threats come your way.
 The best way to do that is to have a risk assessment remediation strategy.